-Many anesthetic agents routinely change physiological functioning of the body.
-Compounded with responses to surgery, we often have to use various medications and intervention to maintain your hemostasis during surgery.
+Many anesthetic agents routinely change the physiological functioning of the body.
+Compounded with responses to surgery, we often have to use various medications and interventions to maintain your hemostasis during surgery.

 After the surgery.

 Once the surgery is completed, you will be closely monitored in the recovery unit as the effects of the agents wear off.
-Some of the things we look for are to ensure you can move without getting light headed, tolerate food and water, go to the bathroom, and that your pain and nausea are controlled.
-Once the criteria has been met, you may be discharged from the post-op area.
+Some of the things we look for are to ensure you can move without getting light-headed, tolerate food and water, go to the bathroom, and that your pain and nausea are controlled.
+Once the criteria have been met, you may be discharged from the post-op area.

 Hospital for Special Surgery medical recovery

 General Disclaimer: All information here is for educational purposes only and is not meant to cure, heal, diagnose nor treat.
 This information must not be used as a replacement for medical advice, nor can the writer take any responsibility for anyone using the information instead of consulting a healthcare professional.
 All serious disease needs a physician.